ankitkarki15/Donors-Nepal/README.md

 Algorithm: Haversine Formula

-This system plays a vital role in improving public health by reducing blood shortages and promoting c
+This system plays a vital role in improving public health by reducing blood shortages and promoting community involvement in donations.

 ..................................................